 In addition, we have a suite of technology modules, Dual CAR and SMART CARTTM, that can be leveraged with FasTCAR and TruUCAR to generate CAR-T cell therapies.
-Dual CAR has the potential to control relapse by reducing the likelihood of antigen escape and to reduce rejection of the CAR-T cells by patients treated with TruUCAR-enabled allogeneic CAR-T cell therapies.
+Dual CAR enables the CAR-T cells to target two antigens and has the potential to control relapse by reducing the likelihood of antigen escape and to reduce rejection of the CAR-T cells by patients treated with TruUCAR-enabled allogeneic CAR-T cell therapies.
 SMART CARTTM is designed to strengthen the functionality of CAR-T cells to combat solid tumors, and aims to overcome TME.
 SMART CARTTM includes signaling mechanism of inhibitory TME molecule to enhance expansion and persistence and to reduce the exhaustion of CAR T cells.
 We believe this design has the potential to reverse and turn immunosuppressive signals of TME into stimulatory reactions of CAR-T cells.
 SMART CARTTM technology can be applied to many targets for the treatment of solid tumors.
 Additionally, with donor-derived CAR technique, we are developing an allogeneic CAR-T cell therapy program using T cells from HLA-matched donors to minimize risk of GvHD as well as HvG without gene editing.

-We have generated a pipeline of autologous and allogeneic cell therapy candidates with the potential to treat both hematologic malignancies and solid tumors.
+Leveraging our pioneering platforms, technology modules, know-how and experience, we are developing a rich clinical-stage pipeline of multiple autologous and allogeneic product candidates that we believe will unlock the long-held promise of CAR-T cell therapies for a broad range of patients with advanced hematologic malignancies and solid tumors.
 Our clinical development strategy is built on the robust pre-IND investigator-initiated trial programs that we have established in partnership with top-tier hospitals in China.
 We engineer, produce and provide CAR-T cells to the principal investigators at those hospitals for administration in patients.
 The principal investigators agree to provide us results and findings generated from the investigator-initiated trials.
 We do not have direct access to the raw data or underlying data points from these studies.
 The availability of early safety and efficacy data for our pipeline candidates allows us to determine and de-risk our portfolio strategy in early stages of development.
 In addition, we may be able to utilize certain parts of data for future filings and submissions to regulatory agencies.
 There is no guarantee that this strategy will be successful or will speed up the development of our product candidates.
 We have generated all our product candidates internally.
+We believe the pre-IND IIT programs will help provide insights on product candidates that are critical to the further clinical development,

-The pipeline diagram below presents our most clinically advanced product candidates that we have either submitted IND or received IND approval to commence clinical trials.
-We have not submitted IND for any of our product candidates to the FDA.
+The pipeline diagram below presents our most clinically advanced product candidates that we have either submitted IND or received IND approval to commence clinical trials in China or the United States.